Causes Of Panic Attacks And How You Can Cope

 Medically reviewed by Elizabeth Erban, LMFT, IMH-E

 Have you ever had an unexpected panic attack?
-Perhaps you experienced the phsyical symptoms of panic disorder or something similar to a panic attack that you thought was one?
+Perhaps you experienced the physical symptoms of panic disorder or an episode similar to a panic attack that you thought was one.
+Panic attacks can have many symptoms, though they are different from an anxiety attack.
+For those who experience them, they can be debilitating or terrifying.
+They may seem to come on without warning, impacting your quality of life and mental health.

-That's why it can be important to understand these attacks and figure out how to work through them.
-This article explores what a panic attack is, what panic disorder is, and mental health strategies you can use to cope with unexpected anxiety and panic attacks.
+For this reason, understanding these attacks and figuring out how to work through them can be impactful.
+Below, explore what a panic attack is, what panic disorder is, and mental health strategies you can use to cope with unexpected anxiety and panic attacks.

 Getty/MoMo Productions